mc1arke/sonarqube-community-branch-plugin/README.md

 A plugin for SonarQube to allow branch analysis in the Community version.

 # Installation
+Either build the project or [download the release version of the plugin JAR](https://github.com/mc1arke/sonarqube-community-branch-plugin/releases).
 Copy the plugin JAR file to the `extensions/plugins/`directory of your SonarQube instance and restart SonarQube.

 # Compatibility
 The latest release of the plugin supports SonarQube Community edition 7.4 and above.